Wrongful Termination Lawyers in Los Angeles

 - Evidence that other employees outside the protected class received preferential treatment

-- Weaknesses, implausibilities, inconsistencies, or contradictions in the employer’s supposed non-discriminatory reasons for the termination.
+- Weaknesses, implausibilities, inconsistencies, or contradictions in the employer’s supposed non-discriminatory reasons for the wrongful termination.
 For example, if the employer previously praised an employee’s communication skills and then terminated that employee on the grounds of poor communication, this may constitute evidence that poor communication was a mere pretext

 Wrongful Termination for Retaliatory Reasons